tscode/MathGL.jl/README.md

 ### Requirements
 Besides the code of this repository, you will need a working and up-to-date version of libmgl in a folder that julia can find via find\_library.
-For additional functions (which are *not* supported yet), like qt, tk, etc. the corresponding libraries (e.g. libmgl-qt5) must also be installed properly.
+For additional functions (which are *not* supported yet), like qt, glut, etc. the corresponding libraries (e.g. libmgl-qt5) must also be installed properly.